-A considerable part of the water catchment in Tasmania is at high level, with a substantial natural storage available, and this has made it possible to produce energy at a lower cost than elsewhere in Australia and in most other countries.
+A considerable part of the water catchment in Tasmania is at high level.
+The establishment of numerous dams has created substantial artificial storage which has enabled the State to produce energy at a lower cost than elsewhere in Australia and in most other countries.
 Another factor contributing to the low cost is that rainfall is distributed fairly evenly throughout the year with comparatively small yearly variations.
-Abundant and comparatively cheap supplies of electricity played an important role in attracting industry to Tasmania.
-However, in recent years Tasmania's advantage in selling electric power has been reduced.
-A cost differential favouring Tasmania still exists but it is no longer as marked.
+Abundant and comparatively cheap supplies of electricity played an important role in attracting the energy industry to Tasmania.
 For information on hydro-electric development in Tasmania prior to the establishment of the Hydro-Electric Commission in 1930, see Year Book No. 39, pages 1192-3.